As previously discussed by Matheson, the Geo-Blocking Regulation (the “Regulation”) has been in force throughout the EU since 3 December 2018.

 The CCPC’s Guide to the Geo-Blocking Regulation is available here.

 Matheson’s overview of the obligations arising under the Regulation is available here.

-For further information or if you need assistance with your compliance with the Regulation, please contact Kate McKenna, partner in the EU, Competition and Regulatory group or Deirdre Kilroy, partner in the Technology and Innovation group.
+For further information or if you need assistance with your compliance with the Regulation, please contact Kate McKenna, partner in the EU, Competition and Regulatory group.